 OCBC Frank Card: Earn Rewards on Indulgence Expense

 OCBC Frank Card is an awesome cashback card for people who like to indulge themselves.
 Even its design caters to everyone's whims, with 120 unique card designs ranging from teddy bears to racing cars.
 Its rewards include 6% on online expense and up to 5% on entertainment expenses to help you save on shopping and leisure.
-Its super low annual fee of S$90 is waived for 2 years, and subsequently waived low spending requirements of S$5,000 per year.
-This card clearly is laser focused on making you happy.
+Its super low annual fee of S$80 is waived for 2 years, and subsequently waived for anyone who meets the low spending requirements of S$10,000 per year.
+This card clearly is laser-focused on making you happy.

 Pros of OCBC Frank Card

-- Low annual fee of S$90, waived for 2 years and subsequently waived for annual spend of over S$5,000
+- Low annual fee of S$80, waived for 2 years and subsequently waived for annual spend of over S$10,000

-- 14% off on petrol at Caltex & Esso stations
+- 14% off on petrol at Caltex and Esso stations

 - 6% rebate on all eligible online spend, including online shopping, travel bookings and food delivery orders